 Once you have the Chinese visa, you will need to scan the visa and email it to us along with the copy of your passport.
 Both the documents should be clear and readable otherwise it will be rejected by the Tibet Travel Bureau in Tibet (TTB).

 Please note that you would not be eligible for the Tibet travelling permit without the Chinese visa.

-On the other hand, if you are planning to fly to Lhasa via Kathmandu or go overland via Zhangmu or Simikot border, you would need to arrive in Kathmandu atleast 2 to 6 days (if you want to apply for the minimum visa - normal charge) before your entry into Tibet.
+On the other hand, if you are planning to fly to Lhasa via Kathmandu or go overland via Nepal-China border, you would need to arrive in Kathmandu at least 4 to 6 days before your entry into Tibet.

 Do not apply for the Chinese visa in your country if you are intending to travel to Tibet via Kathmandu (Nepal).
 If you had applied for the Chinese visa in your country prior to arrival in Kathmandu, it would be automatically cancelled when we get the Tibet visa for you here in Kathmandu.

 The Chinese/Tibet visa you get in Kathmandu is a "group visa" and is not entered in travelers' passports but on a separate sheet of paper - be it one person or a group consisting of two or more persons.